Sands Hotel and Casino: Wayne McAllister design, 1952

+Martin Stern rebuild, 1964

+In 1963, Martin Stern Jr. was hired to design a major overhaul of the hotel.
+Stern's plan amounted to an almost total rebuild of the main building and erased most of the defining features of McAllister's original design.
+To expand the main building, the Arlington and Belmont blocks were lifted and moved southwards.
+Stern's plans were completed by the fall of 1964.
+The rebuild included the addition of a convention hall, an entrance rotunda, new restaurants, and a 17-storey tower.
+Stern's design employed a prominent arch motif in the tower and the hotel façade.
+Construction of the tower commenced in late 1965, and was completed in 1967.
+It existed until November 1996 when it was demolished.

 The steam room of the hotel was a place of relaxation and good jest.
 It became a great place for socializing between the stars after 5 pm, including the Rat Pack, and Jerry Lewis, Steve Lawrence and Don Rickles.
 On one occasion they were having problems with the TV in the massage room, which was blurry and out of focus.
 Sinatra yelled "Move back, move back", and the television was thrown into the pool.
-Manager Entratter permitted such activities, knowing that if he scolded Sinatra and asked him to pay damages he would not perform at Sands again.
+Manager Entratter permitted such activities, knowing that if he scolded Sinatra and asked him to pay damages, he would not perform at Sands again.

 Copa Room

 The Copa Room was the showroom of Sands, named after the famed Copacabana Club in New York City.
 It contained 385 seats, designed in a Brazilian carnival style.
 Some of the more famed singers like Frank Sinatra, Dean Martin, and Sammy Davis Jr. had to sign contracts to ensure that they headline for a given number of weeks a year.
 Performers were extremely well paid for the period.
 It was common for some of them to be paid $25,000 per week, playing two shows a night, six days a week, and once on a Sunday for two to three weeks.

 The greatest names in the entertainment industry graced the stage of the Copa Room.
-Notable performers included Judy Garland, Lena Horne (one of the first black performers at the hotel, billed as "The Satin Doll"), Jimmy Durante, Dean Martin, Pat Cooper, Shirley MacLaine, Marlene Dietrich, Tallulah Bankhead, Shecky Greene, Martin and Lewis, Danny Thomas, Bobby Darin, Ethel Merman, Rich Little, Louis Armstrong, Jerry Lee Lewis, french singer Edith Piaf, Nat King Cole, Robert Merrill, Wayne Newton, Red Skelton, and "The Copa Girls".
+Notable performers included Judy Garland, Lena Horne (one of the first black performers at the hotel, billed as "The Satin Doll"), Jimmy Durante, Dean Martin, Pat Cooper, Shirley MacLaine, Marlene Dietrich, Tallulah Bankhead, Shecky Greene, Martin and Lewis, Danny Thomas, Bobby Darin, Ethel Merman, Rich Little, Louis Armstrong, Jerry Lee Lewis, Patti Page, French singer Edith Piaf, Nat King Cole, Robert Merrill, Wayne Newton, Red Skelton, and "The Copa Girls".
 Hollywood celebrities such as Humphrey Bogart and Lauren Bacall, Elizabeth Taylor, Yul Brynner, Kirk Douglas, Lucille Ball and Rosalind Russell were often photographed enjoying the headline acts.